25DanielG/be-aware/README.md

 - **AI for habits** Beyond sentiment, our AI offers reflective prompts, allowing users to make concrete plans on mental health improvement.

 ## 🧑‍🏫 What we learned
+- **Focus on Core Features**: We spent too much time in the beginning tweaking little details in the UI or making the backend as efficient as possible, but the core product should come before the polishing.
+As we continued working, we gradually adjusted our workflow to focus on building the important functionalities first, then adding extra features later.
+- **Stay Curious**: Ideas you start out with don't always reflect the end product.
+By "staying curious," we managed to come up with better ideas during the development process that eventually played key roles in our end result, including the AI prompting, tips, and UI choices.
+- **Don't Install MongoDB For 4 Hours Straight**: Yes, this actually happened during the hackathon as a corrupted MongoDB made its way to one of our laptops, and we ended up spending four hours trying to fix it using brew and other methods.
+Legend has it it's still not fixed to this day.
+- **Don't Sleep on Your Teammate's Couch**: No matter how comfy that sofa looks, try to get some sleep elsewhere.

 ## 🔮 What's next for BeAware: AI Journal
+- **Surveys & Quizzes**: Beyond just journaling capabilities, BeAware could also serve as a mental health assessment platform of sorts, offering tailored surveys to users that would provide invaluable information about mood cycles and emotional well-being.
+- **Custom Typography**: Custom cursor and typing for a more smooth journaling experience.
+- **Therapist Usage**: Connect with therapists and psychiatrists on how to properly apply sentiment data for support and treatment.

 ### 🚀 GitHub and Running